LilDojd/dotfiles/README.md

 ## Important Notice !!!

-This configuration looks nice in 3840x2160 at 144 DPI with a single monitor, other configurations might need tweaking
+- This configuration looks nice in 3840x2160 at 144 DPI with a single monitor, other configurations might need tweaking
+- `cpuusage` binary in bspwm scripts is pre-built for x86_64, you might want to rebuild id based on your system configuration from .scripts